 Generally, chemical fume hoods will be required for use of hazardous chemicals with a low Permissible Exposure Limit (PEL) and/or a high vapor pressure.
 More specific chemical use will require a fume hood to perform work as deemed necessary by the user department.
 This will include chemicals that require use in a designated area and use of chemicals where exposure sampling results are in excess of an action level or PEL when performing experiments outside of the fume hood.
 Chemical fume hoods should be separated into three classes depending on the toxicity of the chemicals being used and as recommended by manufacturer's specifications.
-Class A hoods will be those used for extremely toxic materials, such as chemicals requiring use in a designated area or having a low PEL.
-Class B hoods, the most common, are those used with chemicals of average toxicity.
-Class C hoods are those used with low toxicity chemicals.
-Each hood must be classified according to the toxicity of the chemical used.
+Depending on chemicals being used, specialized or specially designed fume hoods may be necessary.